-Kyzyl-tuu is a small village with about 1,800 inhabitants.
-It is located 230 km from Bishkek on the south shore of the Issyk-Kul lake.
-This village is a fascinating destination for tourists interested in the Kyrgyz nomadic culture.
+Kyzyl-Tuu is a small village of about 1,800 inhabitants.
+It is located 230 km (143 miles) from Bishkek, on the south shore of Issyk-Kul Lake.
+This village is a fascinating destination for tourists interested in Kyrgyz nomadic culture.

-Very quiet throughout the year, the village becomes lively during the annual Kiiz Duino festival around the Kyrgyz traditions.
-Each year, thousands of people join the village to take part in the festivities and participate in different events.
-Horse racing, yurt construction, falcon presentation, tasting of local products, the list goes on: all Kyrgyz traditions are represented.
+Although the village is usually very quiet throughout the year, it comes alive with the annual Kiiz Duino festival, dedicated to Kyrgyz traditions.
+Each year, thousands of people go to the village to enjoy the festivities and participate in different events.
+Horse racing, yurt construction, eagle hunting demonstration, local products and many other Kyrgyz traditions animate the festival.

 How to get there?

-There are long-distance buses from Bishkek to Kyzyl-tuu.
-During your tour, you can join Kyzyl-tuu with your vehicle.
+There are long-distance buses from Bishkek to Kyzyl-Tuu.
+During your trip, you will go to Kyzyl Tuu with your car.